 Howie Clark: A utility player for the Blue Jays.
 Linked to Radomski as a purchaser of HGH, paid by money order.

-Roger Clemens: The seven-time Cy Young Award winner has 354 wins.
-Played 2007 season, his 24th in the majors, with the New York Yankees.
-According to the Mitchell Report, his former strength and conditioning coach, Brian McNamee, injected him several times with steroids from 1998 through 2000, when he played for the Toronto Blue Jays and the Yankees.
+Roger Clemens: According to the Mitchell Report, the seven-time Cy Young Award winner's former strength and conditioning coach, Brian McNamee, injected him several times with steroids from 1998 through 2000, when he played for the Toronto Blue Jays and the Yankees.
 Clemens denies he ever used steroids.
-Was indicted in August 2010 for perjury, obstruction of Congress and false statements after testifying before Congress in 2008 that he didn't use PEDs.
+Was indicted in August 2010 for perjury, obstruction of Congress and false statements after testifying before Congress in 2008 that he didn't use PEDs, and was found not guilty on all six counts in 2012.

-Jack Cust: Oakland A's outfielder is tied to steroids from a conversation with teammate Larry Bigbie in the minors in 2003.
+Jack Cust: Oakland A's outfielder is tied to steroids from a conversation with teammate Larry Bigbie in the minors in 2003, according to the Mitchell Report.
 Bigbie acknowledged that Cust said he had tried steroids.

 Chris Donnels: Played from 1991-02 with the Mets, Astros, Red Sox, Dodgers and Diamondbacks.
-Linked to Radomski, who produced eight canceled checks and money orders for HGH and steroids.
+Linked to Radomski in the Mitchell Report.
+He produced eight canceled checks and money orders for HGH and steroids.

 Lenny Dykstra: Played from 1985-96.
-Linked to Radomski, who said he provided Dykstra with steroids after the 1993 season.
+In the Mitchell Report, he was linked to Radomski, who said he provided Dykstra with steroids after the 1993 season.
 Radomski said Dykstra admitted to taking steroids in 1989.

 Bobby Estalella: Catcher played from 1996-2004.
 Reported by San Francisco Chronicle as testifying in the BALCO case, and reportedly told the grand jury he took HGH and undetectable BALCO drugs, provided by Greg Anderson.